Note: ESP = Email Service Provider

 Explanation:

-This might occur if your communication contains any content that can not be rendered successfully due to given circumstances, such as the absence of the data that you are trying to work with using Jinja.
+It may occur if your communication contains content that can't be rendered successfully due to given circumstances, such as the absence of data that you are trying to work with using Jinja.

-Therefore, the communication is not sent, and the corresponding campaign event with “enqueue_failed” status is recorded under the impacted customer profile.
+Therefore, the communication isn't sent, and the corresponding campaign event with "enqueue_failed" status is recorded under the impacted customer profile.

 Debug:

-You can preview the message attribute of the campaign events with enqueue_failed for the impacted customer base or campaign to determine the reason behind the failure of sending a given communication.
+You can preview the message attribute of the campaign events with 'enqueue_failed' for the impacted customer base or campaign to determine the reason behind the failure to send a given communication.

-To solve this issue, ensure that all the edge cases are handled correctly and that the provided content behaves as expected for any potential input that it can be rendered with.
-For example, make sure that there is no data missing for any object that you are referencing, such as an event property or a customer attribute.
+To solve this issue, ensure that all edge cases are handled correctly and that the provided content behaves as expected for any potential input that can be rendered with it.
+For example, ensure that no data is missing for any object you are referencing, such as an event property or a customer attribute.

 📘